-Conduct physical and logical penetration testing and check your organization’s susceptibility to social engineering.
+Conduct physical and logical penetration testing and check your organisation’s susceptibility to social engineering.
 Ensure you have effective business continuity and back-up solutions in place.
 Check in on any vendors or partners that have access to your network to review their security practices and level of access.
-Seek out executive coaching to ensure that your C-suite has the skills, competencies and strategies to lead your organization through the complex, uncertain and unstable environment that is the aftermath of a data breach.
+Seek out executive coaching to ensure that your C-suite has the skills, competencies and strategies to lead your organisation through the complex, uncertain and unstable environment that is the aftermath of a data breach.

 If you delay disclosures; suffer repeated, preventable breaches; and leave vulnerabilities unfixed, you’ll shed customers and market value.